Spectrologer/Chress/docs/BUILD.md

 ## Progressive Web App (PWA)

-Chress is now a fully-featured PWA with offline support!
+Chesse is now a fully-featured PWA with offline support!

 ### PWA Features